MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/vm-settings.md

 - You can set one of these checkpoint settings for a VM:

     - **Disabled**: No checkpoint taken.
     - **Production**: Production checkpoints are application consistent snapshots of a virtual machine.
 Hyper-V uses the guest VSS provider to create an image of the virtual machine where all of its applications are in a consistent state.
-The production snapshot does not support the auto-recovery phase during creation.
+The production snapshot doesn't support the auto-recovery phase during creation.
 Applying a production checkpoint requires the restored virtual machine to boot from an off-line state just like with a restored backup.
 This is always more suitable for production environments.
     - **ProductionOnly**: This option is the same as Production with one key difference: With ProductionOnly, if a production checkpoint fails, then no checkpoint will be taken.
 This is different from Production where if a production checkpoint fails, a standard checkpoint will be taken instead.
     - **Standard**: All of the memory state of running applications gets stored so that when you apply the checkpoint, the application reverts to the previous state.
-For many applications this would not be suitable for a production environment.
+For many applications this wouldn't be suitable for a production environment.
 Therefore, this type of checkpoint is typically more suitable for development and test environments for some applications.

 Set the checkpoint with the following PowerShell command: `Set-SCVirtualMachine CheckpointType (Disabled, Production, ProductionOnly, Standard)`